wal-g/wal-g/docs/README.md

 * `WALG_LIBSODIUM_KEY_TRANSFORM`

 The transform that will be applied to the `WALG_LIBSODIUM_KEY` to get the required 32 byte key.
 Supported transformations are `base64`, `hex` or `none` (default).
-The option `none` exists for backwards compatbility, the user input will be converted to 32 byte either via truncation or by zero-padding.
+The option `none` exists for backwards compatibility, the user input will be converted to 32 byte either via truncation or by zero-padding.

 * `WALG_GPG_KEY_ID`  (alternative form `WALE_GPG_KEY_ID`) ⚠️ **DEPRECATED**